Mr0o/PegglePy/README.md

 # PegglePy
 A clone of peggle written in python using pygame

-I started this project after thinking that recreating Peggle would be simple and fun.
-Turns out it was actually quite challenging.
-But I learned a lot in the making of this.
-The end result is a clone of Peggle that I am proud of, however the resulting code is something I am less proud of.
-That is to say that it has become a mess.
-Each new feature was essentially hacked into it.
-If I did this again, I would work on a better foundational architecture, where each new feature is modular and can be easily added, removed or changed.
-Although some things are kinda broken or straight up missing, this is pretty much finished.
-I might still make some minor updates in the future though.
-Thanks for checking this out!

 ### Changes Log Febuary 2025
 - Implemented quadtree algorithm for collision detection (doubles the performance in some cases)
 - Added 8 more levels to the game (bringing the total to 10)